thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 > His focus is on assessing **subjective factors** such as **language**, **emotion**, and **attitudes**

 To me, all this word salad means only one thing.
-It means he *mind-reads* potential voters when conducting his polling.
+He *mind-reads* potential voters when conducting his polling.
 In simple terms the polls capture *his fellings* of *voter's feelings* about politicians

 I have never heard a worse way to describe a pollster than this.